brian-watkins/elm-spec/README.md

 provide a `List Spec` to run.

 During the course of development, it's often useful to run only certain scenarios.
 In that case, use `pick` from your `Runner.elm` to designate those scenarios.
+See the docs for `Spec.Runner` for more information.

 Here's an example spec module: